Compression fractures of the backVertebral compression fractures

 - A bone density test to evaluate for osteoporosis

-- A CT or MRI scan if there is concern that the fracture was caused by a tumor or severe trauma (such as a fall or car accident)
+- A CT or MRI scan, if there is a concern that the fracture was caused by a tumor or severe trauma (such as a fall or car accident)

 Most compression fractures are seen in older people with osteoporosis.
 These fractures often do not cause injury to the spinal cord.
 The condition is usually treated with medicines and calcium supplements to prevent further fractures.

 - Back braces, but these may further weaken the bones and increase the risk of more fractures

 - Physical therapy to improve movement and strength around the spine

 - A medicine called calcitonin to help relieve bone pain

 Surgery may be done if you have severe and disabling pain for more than 2 months that does not get better with other treatments.
 Surgery can include: